norwoodj/helm-docs/README.md

 controller:
   livenessProbe:
     httpGet:
-      # controller.livenessProbe.httpGet.path -- This is the liveness check endpoint
+      # -- This is the liveness check endpoint
       path: /healthz
       port: http
 ```